 VR: Sustainable Archaeology

-Join Hilary Kiazyk in the Sustainable Archaeology lab for a guided tour and close up view of 3D scanning in action.
+Join Hilary at the Sustainable Archaeology lab for guided tour of her lab and an up-close view of 3D scanning artifacts!

 The Lawson Site